enfantbenidedieu/scientistmetrics/README.md

 ## Why scientistmetrics?

-The project started due to the lack of reliable source code to calculate degree of association between two nominal variables.

 The function provides the option for computing one of six measures of association between two nominal variables from the data given in a 2d contingency table:
 * Pearson's chi-squared test : https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test
 * Phi coefficient : https://en.wikipedia.org/wiki/Phi_coefficient